-The Tennessee Central Railway was a classic fallen flag system whose history could perhaps be most associated with a company like the New York, Ontario & Western; its circuitous and hilly route could never really compete against its larger neighbors which eventually forced into liquidation in the late 1960s.
-The TC's history dated to the late 19th century as the Nashville & Knoxville Railroad and the early difficulties in just getting this route completed was a precursor of things to come.
-The TC became a favorite amongst railfans when it began to acquire American Locomotive Company (Alco) diesel road-switchers in the 1950s.
-It eventually came to own an entire fleet of Alcos, save for a few Baldwins, which remained on the company's roster until it finally went under.
-Today, what is left of the TC remains in use between Norfolk Southern and shortlines Nashville & Eastern and Nashville & Western while other sections have been turned into rail/trails.
+The Tennessee Central was a classic fallen flag whose history was perhaps most closely associated with the New York, Ontario & Western.
+The Nashville Route operated a circuitous and grade-ridden main line which could never compete against its surrounding neighbors.
+In addition, it served limited markets; combined, these issues eventually forced into liquidation.
+The TC's history begins in the late 19th century as the Nashville & Knoxville Railroad.
+The early difficulties in even completing this project proved a precursor of things to come.
+The TC became a railfan favorite when it acquired a fleet of American Locomotive road-switchers in the 1950s, operating everything from RS3's to FA's.
+It eventually owned a fleet of nearly all Alcos, save for a few Baldwins.
+These first-generation locomotives, along with a handful of second-generation models, comprised its power needs until shutting down in the late 1960's.
+Today, what is left of the Tennessee Central is operated by Class I, Norfolk Southern, and short lines, Nashville & Eastern/Nashville & Western.

-The takeover of the N&C saw the TC reaching all of the way into southern Kentucky at Hopkinsville and a connection with the Illinois Central.
-Once again, tragedy struck the company when Baxter passed away in 1904, which also left it in poor shape financially due to the aggressive expansion that had taken place during his watch.
-As a result, in June, 1905 it was leased to its major interchange partners (IC, L&N, and Southern) which operated portions of the railroad until it returned to independence in 1908.
-This lasted for only a few years as the TC remained financially weak and again entered receivership in 1912.
-Here it remained until 1922 when a group of investors purchased the property and kept the Tennessee Central Railway name.
-Led by Hugh Wright Stanley, which already had experience in railroad management, the company was brought back from the brink and actually began to post profits for the first time in its history.
+Acquiring this property offered access into southern Kentucky at Hopkinsville and a connection with the Illinois Central.
+Once again, tragedy struck when Baxter passed away in 1904 and once the company was wrought an uncertain future.
+He had brought greatly needed vision and leadership, the loss of which was quite unfortunate.
+In June of 1905 the company was leased to the Illinois Central, Louisville & Nashville, and Southern which operated various segments until the railroad returned to private operation in 1908.
+This lasted for only a few years when bankruptcy found the Tennessee Central again in 1912.
+Here it remained until 1922 when a group of investors purchased the property and kept the corporate name.
+The group was led by Hugh Wright Stanley, who already held experience in railroad management.
+Under his guidance the Tennessee Central was turned into a modern and respectable operation that posted profits for the first time in its history.

-Additionally, mines the railroad had served for several years were beginning to play out and, sadly, by 1960 it was again posting deficits, never again to show a profit.
-As the red ink deepened it tried to diversify traffic by moving other freight, such as trailer-on-flat-car movements (TOFC) and in its desperation even contemplated running passenger trains once more (which it ultimately decided against).
-While profitable, TOFC accounted for barely $50,000 in annual income and by 1967 its deficits had mounted to $10 million, including a $4.5 million loan owed to the government it had taken out in 1950.
-The railroad filed for bankruptcy on January 14, 1968 and after an attempt to save the company by the state of Tennessee (which was vetoed by Governor Buford Ellington) the railroad was liquidated as of September 1, 1968.
-Sections of the line were acquired by neighbors IC, Southern, and L&N.
+Additionally, mines it had served for several years were playing out and, sadly, by 1960 was again posting deficits.
+In 1955 it managed to discontinue its remaining, albeit modest, passenger services.
+As the red ink deepened it tried to diversify traffic by moving other freight, such as trailer-on-flat-car movements (TOFC) and in its desperation even contemplated introducing passenger trains once more.
+While profitable, piggyback movements accounted for only a fraction of its annual tonnage ($50,000) and by 1967 deficits had mounted to an alarming $10 million, including a $4.5 million loan owed to the government since 1950.
+In a move not surprising to many the railroad filed for bankruptcy on January 14, 1968.
+As liquidation loomed the state of Tennessee tried to save the property but the attempt was vetoed by Governor Buford Ellington.
+The Tennessee Central Railway quietly wrapped up operations on September 1, 1968.
+Following the Alco road's shutdown segments were acquired by the IC, Southern, and L&N.

-(Thanks to Gary W. Dolzall's "The Tennessee Central Story, Part 1" from the September, 1987 issue of Trains as a primary reference for this article.)
+(Thanks to Gary W. Dolzall's "The Tennessee Central Story, Part 1" from the September, 1987 issue of Trains for additional assistance with this article.)